MGreenhill/MinesweeperClone/README.md

 ## Roadmap
-* Game ends when tile with bomb is clicked
 * Right Click to flag tiles player thinks are bombs
 * Middle Click to highlight nearby unrevealed tiles
 * Middle Click with reveal nearby tiles if amount flagged equals the amount of bombs touching